Open-EO/openeo-udf/README.rst

 OpenEO UDF Framework
 ====================

-This is the description of the OpenEO User Defined Function (UDF) API that must be applied when implementing UDF for the OpenEO backends.
+OpenEO User Defined Functions (UDF) are an approach to run arbitrary code on geographical data that is available in an OpenEO processing backend like R, GRASS GIS or GeoTrellis.

-This document describes the UDF interface and provides reference implementation for Python.
-The reference implementation includes an UDF REST server, that processes user defined data with user defined functions and describes its interface using swagger2.0.
+This document describes the UDF interface and provides reference implementation for Python3.
+The reference implementation includes:

+    - An OpenEO UDF REST server that processes user defined data with user defined functions and describes its interface using swagger2.0.
+    - A command line tool to apply user defined functions on raster and vector data
+    - A Python3 API that specifies how UDF must be implemented in Python3
+    - The UDF server and the command line tool are examples howto implement the UDF approach in a OpenEO processing backend

 Basic datatypes
 ===============